aidar-khabibullin/aidar-khabibullin/README.md

 ## About

-Frontend Tech Lead with 10+ years of experience building high-performance SaaS products across fintech, cybersecurity, and e-commerce.
+Frontend Tech Lead with 10+ years building SaaS products in fintech, cybersecurity, and e-commerce.
+I work at the product level.
+I own architecture decisions that affect the whole org.
+I set the engineering standards, and I keep design, product, and backend moving in the same direction.

-I spent 5 years at **ShelterZoom**, working on a cybersecurity platform for digital content protection used by enterprise clients.
-I specialize in frontend architecture, performance optimization, and building complex real-time systems that operate at scale.

-Comfortable taking ambiguous product briefs and shipping them end-to-end through close collaboration with product and design.
+I shipped an LLM-powered code review assistant to production, built on the Anthropic API, embedded in GitHub Actions CI.
+It compressed the automated feedback cycle from 2–4 hours to under 5 minutes per PR - and brought TypeScript static analysis coverage across a Turborepo monorepo from 0% to 100%.

+Over 5 years at ShelterZoom - an enterprise cybersecurity SaaS with real-time collaboration, document workflows, and e-signatures - I grew from Senior into the Frontend Tech Lead role, leading a 5-engineer team for the last 3.
+I drove the full migration from a monolithic frontend to a Turborepo monorepo, set the engineering standards, moved us to weekly releases, and cut page load times by 35%.

+What I'm good at is owning frontend architecture end-to-end, growing engineering teams and raising their bar, and turning a vague product brief into something scalable and performant.

-Open to **Senior Frontend** and **Staff Frontend** opportunities in SaaS, fintech, and high-scale product companies.
+Open to remote Frontend Tech Lead, Senior Frontend Engineer, Staff / Principal Frontend Engineer, and Frontend Architect roles in SaaS, cybersecurity, healthtech, EdTech, and e-commerce.
+If you're building something where frontend architecture is a product lever and not just a styling layer, let's talk.

+GitHub: github.com/aidar-khabibullin
+Telegram: t.me/aidar_work
+Email: ajobsforme@gmail.com

 ---